-India is a breath-taking country with diverse culture, rich heritage and an umpteen number of attractions to see and activities to do, but it’s got an ugly side to it.
+India is a breath-taking country with diverse culture, rich heritage and an umpteen number of attractions to see and activities to do, but it’s got an ugly side to it as well.
 The commercial cities like New Delhi and Mumbai are most prone to such scams as tourists flock to these crowded areas, unaware of what is to come.
-To be clear, we are not discouraging you from visiting a gorgeous country like India, but we do advise you to be prepared and informed.
+To be clear, we are not discouraging you from visiting a gorgeous country like India, but we do advise you to be prepared and well informed.
 Here are some of the top tourist scams in India.
 Read travel information about Delhi here.

 Bike/Car on Rent:

 Yet again, this isn’t exactly a top tourist scam but a common crime committed in India.
 Not only may people try to steal your money and other valuables, but also your luggage at train or bus stations, sometimes even outside airports.
 Don’t leave your baggage unattended and be aware of your surroundings.
 Be organized and don’t leave your bags dangling from a chair or on the floor without keeping an eye on them.
 Do not always rely on the CCTV cameras as it's quite possible that one isn't around or if at all it is, it's not fully functioning.

 Taxi/Auto/Local Guide Scams:

 This is one of the top scams for foreigners in India.
 Taxis or auto rickshaws or even local guides will offer to take you to one of the most ‘famous’ shops for a particular item – where they get a commission for everything you buy.
 You might think that it wouldn’t hurt to take a look and not purchase anything, but the shop owners have a way of manipulating you into buying items.
 To avoid this, just politely decline the offer and say you’d rather just stick to your original plan, otherwise this show may go on for hours.
 Also, beware of those who pose as your well-wishers or guides and claim to know the location of your hotel or any particular store or restaurant that you wish to visit.
 You never know how people might turn out to be.
 The best way to avoid trouble is to prebook your mode of transport or use applications such as Uber, Ola and Google Maps which are easy to operate.
 Keep your destination's address and phone number handy.
 A longer route may also result in you paying higher fares.

 Fake tourist office/Ticket booking office:

 As we mentioned before, taxis and auto rickshaws or even strangers may offer to help you find the perfect ticket booking office with reasonable prices.
 However, they will take you to one of the fake tourist offices and trick you into buying overpriced tickets that won’t even be legitimate.
 We advise you to book through your trusted travel agency and have all your tickets with you beforehand instead of buying tickets once you land.
 If there are any monuments or heritage sites you want to visit that require buying tickets, know that only government offices near the sites will sell the tickets – and they always wear uniforms.
 Also, if you're the one who prefers booking everything online, then provide your card details and trust only the official websites instead of those who lure you with heavy discount.

 Long Routes by Taxi/Auto: